Skip to content

 1. Select your PDFs

-Click the upload area or drag and drop multiple PDF files into the tool.
+Click the upload area or drag and drop multiple PDF files.
+You can also add Word documents and images to include in the merge.

 2. Arrange the order

-Drag the file thumbnails to reorder pages and documents as needed.
+Drag the file thumbnails to reorder pages and documents.
+Remove pages you do not need from the combined output.

 3. Merge and download

-Click the Merge button and download the combined PDF to your device.
+Click the Merge button to combine your PDFs into one file, then download the result to your device.

 Why Use Our PDF Merger?